jmgray/hexcast/README.md

 Each element in this represents an item in the sequence.
 Each key is the number emitted (which is really just a 2D vector) and each value is the index within the list that corresponds to that item.
 See `explanation.md` for more details.
 If you don't see the above, then something is off.

-You can initialize the program to a different vector space by providing parameters for the vector size adn the matrix dimension.
+You can initialize the program to a different vector space by providing parameters for the vector size and the matrix dimension.
 This command sets up a 3D matrix with 6 nodes per side, so 6<sup>3</sup> or 216 elements:<br>
 `python hexcast init 6 3`

 Each call shows 3D vectors whose digits are all `0-5`:<br>